Racial & Social Justice

 Support Our Partners In This Work

-There are many organizations locally and nationally who are committed to peace, justice, freedom, and dignity.
-In addition to your partnership with YWCA Spokane, we encourage you to review the below lists and take time to learn about, join, and support other organizations doing equity work in our community.
+There are many local organizations who are committed to peace, justice, freedom, and dignity.
+In addition to your partnership with YWCA Spokane, we encourage you to take time to learn about, join, and support other organizations doing equity work in our community.
 We have compiled information about many of these partners to make it easier for you to get involved.